ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Keep your containers vulnerability free and securely configured</blockquote>

 <h3>3.
-STOP using Docker Desktop: Faster Alternative Nobody Uses - <a href="https://medium.com/gitconnected/stop-using-docker-desktop-faster-alternative-nobody-uses-d36a64af09a6" target="_blank" rel="noopener noreferrer">link</a></h3>
+Docker pros are shrinking images by 99%: The hidden techniques you can’t afford to miss - <a href="https://medium.com/aws-in-plain-english/docker-pros-are-shrinking-images-by-99-the-hidden-techniques-you-cant-afford-to-miss-a70ee26b4cbf" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hayk Simonyan`**
+✍️ **posted by `Dipanshu ‎`**

-<blockquote>Ditch Docker Desktop and try this faster, lighter tool that will make your life easier!</blockquote>
+<blockquote>Unlock the secrets to lightning-fast deployments and slashed costs — before your competitors do</blockquote>

 <h3>4.
-Kubernetes Hands-On: Deploy Your First App with Docker and Minikube - <a href="https://medium.com/code-like-a-girl/kubernetes-minikube-example-df3f68081fc2" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Docker Image Troubleshooting: Common Interview Questions and How to Tackle Them - <a href="https://medium.com/@The_Devops_Girl/mastering-docker-image-troubleshooting-common-interview-questions-and-how-to-tackle-them-270bda8a273c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rakia Ben Sassi`**
+✍️ **posted by `The Devops Girl`**

-<blockquote>A step-by-step guide to deploying a spring boot app with Docker and Kubernetes on your local machine</blockquote>
+<blockquote>When it comes to Docker, especially in a DevOps role, troubleshooting image-related issues is a key skill that interviewers often probe…</blockquote>

 <h3>5.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>